wp-plugins/minimalistic-event-manager/readme.txt

 = There are hundreds of plugins doing exactly this — why a new one? =

-All the plugins I tested are more complicated than needed.
-I tried many of them.
-I think that my concept is more simple, more robust and more flexible. :)
+All the date management plugins we tested are more complicated than needed. we tried many of them. we think that our concept is more simple, more robust and more flexible. :)

 = Can I find you on GitHub? =